Boti869/Smart-Home_simulation/README.md

-# Smart Home Simulation in C
+# Smart Home Simulation
-A C-based smart home simulation that monitors and reacts to the environmental aka.: temperature, gas leaks, motion detection, and outdoor conditions.
-It controls heating, fans, lights, windows, and shades automatically to simulate a realistic smart home system.

-Features:
+A C-language simulation of a smart home system with:
+- Motion detection
+- Gas leak detection and automated safety protocol
+- Dynamic indoor temperature and window/fan management
+- Automatic logging to timestamped files

+## Features
+- Randomized simulation of a 10-room house
+- Seasonal and weather-based behavior
+- Emergency response with file logging in `gas_logs/`

 🌡 Temperature Control – Automatic heating and fan management.

 💨 Gas Leak Detection – High/Extreme levels trigger safety protocols and create a log file.